Teen fashion blogger branches out with book

-NEW YORK (Reuters) - Tavi Gevinson has accomplished more in her 16 years than most people double her age.
+NEW YORK, Dec 13 (Reuters) - Tavi Gevinson has accomplished more in her 16 years than most people double her age.

 The style blogger, writer and darling of the fashion set launched a fashion blog from her suburban Chicago home before she turned 12.
 Two years later it was getting 50,000 hits a day and she was a fixture in the front row of fashion shows in New York, Paris and Tokyo.